FXIhub/hummingbird/docs/lcls_examples.rst

 =============

 To be able to run from LCLS data you need to have a functioning `PSANA` environment.
-There is lots of documentation about how to set up things on the `LCLS Data Analysis <https://confluence.slac.stanford.edu/display/PSDM/psana+python>`_ page.
+There is lots of documentation about how to set up things on the |psana| page.

+.. |psana| raw:: html

+          <a href="https://confluence.slac.stanford.edu/display/PSDM/psana+python">LCLS Data Analysis</a>

 .. tip::